DCOR-dev/dcor-docs/docs/sec_introduction.rst

 Background
 ==========
-RT-DC is a microfluidics-based imaging technique that provides a high-throughput, high-dimensional, single-cell analysis.
+DC is a microfluidics-based imaging technique that provides a high-throughput, high-dimensional, single-cell analysis.
 Measurement rates reach 1000 cells per second.
 An image is recorded for each cell, enabling cell charactererization based on its phenotype.
 Due to the